L9otus/DATA550_final_project_iris/README.md

  - Tabular analysis (table)
  - Graphical analysis (boxplots)

  \
 The code file that creates the table: code/01_make_table.R \
-The code file that creates the figure: code/02_make_boxplot.R
+The code file that creates the figures: code/02_make_boxplot.R